 Instructions

-- Cream butter, sugar, and minced rosemary together in the bowl of a stand mixer until light, pale, and fluffy.
+- Creaming.
+Cream butter, sugar, and minced rosemary together in the bowl of a stand mixer until light, pale, and fluffy.
 Scrape down the sides of the bowl a few times throughout this process.
 It may take a few minutes, don't rush it!

-- Add eggs one at a time, beating well and scraping down the sides of the bowl after each one to ensure they're fully incorporated.
+- Add eggs.
+Add eggs one at a time, beating well and scraping down the sides of the bowl after each one to ensure they're fully incorporated.
 When all three eggs have been added, beat for an additional minute to emulsify until smooth and pale.

-- Bake for 60-65 minutes.
+- Bake.
+Bake for 60-65 minutes.
 When a knife inserted in the center comes out with just a few crumbs clinging to it, it's done.

-- Remove from the oven.
+- Cool.
+Remove from the oven.
 Run a knife around the edges, then let cool in the pan for 10-15 minutes before turning it out onto a cooling rack.
 Cool completely before slicing.

 Sarah